walteryu/e63-final/99A_text_conclusion.md

 This project answered the questions posed in the introduction as follows:

-1. What additional relationships between data can be identified with Spark ML?
+1. What additional trends can be identified with machine learning and graph analysis?
 <br></br>
 <br></br>
 **Households Table: Higher vehicle usage had high feature importance for predicting household vehicle count.
 Also, mass transit usage had low feature importance which implies it is independent of household vehicle count.
 Based on these results, it can be inferred that households in urban areas are more likely to be located near mass transit.
 However, mass usage has low feature importance with vehicle count whereas vehicle usage has has high feature importance for predicting household vehicle count.**